tar80/loose.nvim/README.md

 ## User_plugins

-You can enable custom highlight settings by placing `<plugin_name>.lua` files under the `lua/loose/user_plugins/` directory and adding a `user_plugins` table to the options.
-This allows you to customize the colorscheme for plugins that loose does not follow by default, and even override existing colorschemes.
+You can enable user-specific hlgroup settings by placing `<plugin_name>.lua` files under the `lua/loose/user_plugins/` directory and adding the `user_plugins` table to the options.
+This allows you to customize hlgroups for plugins that loose does not provided by default, and even override existing hlgroups.

-For example, to change the colorscheme for `lsp`, first create and edit the file `lua/loose/user_plugins/lsp.lua`.
+For example, to change the hlgroups for `lsp`, first create and edit the file `lua/loose/user_plugins/lsp.lua`.
 Refer to the `lua/loose/user_plugins/.template` file for the writing format.
 Then, unfollow `lsp` from the `plugins` table in the options and follow it with `user_plugins`.